Father Peter Brock was once a respected member of the Newcastle and Maitland communities.

 His victims were twin brothers John and Paul Parmeter who were 13-years-old.
 According to a statement John submitted to the court in 2009, John and Paul’s parents, Ron and Yvonne Parmeter, had a close relationship with Brock.

-Their parents invited Brock into their home for music lessons for the twins.
+The boys’ parents invited Brock into their home for music lessons for the twins

 In their statements, John and Paul said their private music lessons became increasingly sexual, turning into hugs and later, strip poker.
 The children were too afraid to tell their parents — Brock was Ron and Yvonne’s close friend, so the boys kept the abuse a secret.